 If you are an employee over the age of 40 years old and believe that you are being discriminated because you are older than other employees; or have be wrongfully terminated or fired instead of someone younger or were replaced with someone younger than you, you may have an age discrimination claim under Ohio law or the federal Age Discrimination in Employment Act (ADEA).
 Even if you are not sure about your age discrimination claim, you should call the right attorney as quickly as possible to schedule a free and confidential consultation.
 Call our office at 866-797-6040.

 Age discrimination claims have very short statute of limitations, which means that you only have a very short amount of time to figure out if you have an age discrimination claim and take action.
 It is unlawful for employers to treat older employees differently.
 At the free initial consultation, you can tell us the specifics about how “my boss told me that I need to retire” or what happened on “my job.”

 This employment law website is an advertisement.
 The materials available at the top of the age discrimination blog page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking “What should I do about my boss keeps telling me I’m too old”, “I’m being discriminated against because of my age,” or “How do I sue for age discrimination?, your best option is to contact an Ohio attorney to obtain advice with respect to any age discrimination claim questions or any particular employment law issue that you may have.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship for your employment law needs.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.